-NMHC/NAA Viewpoint Congress should enact legislation that will create a single national data security and breach notification standard that is reasonable, flexible and scalable.
+NMHC/NAA Viewpoint Congress should enact legislation that creates a single national data security, consumer privacy and breach notification standard that is reasonable, flexible and scalable.

 - A reasonable, flexible and scalable national standard for data protection.
 Specifically, when establishing compliance obligations, this standard must consider the needs and available resources of small businesses as well as large firms and the sensitivity of the data in question.

 - A clear assignment of financial and legal liability to the entity that actually suffered the breach, particularly in the case of third-party breaches.

 - A requirement that third-party service providers must notify their customers of any breach and allow them to notify the consumer of the breach if they so choose.